Netlia/documentation/EventForwarding/EventForwarding.md

 System expects 200-299 HTTP status in the response, which is used by the partner to acknowledge receiving the event.
 Any other response is interpreted as a nondelivery.

 ### Event non-delivery handling
- If the event transfer fails, the system attempts to transfer the event 10 more times with 5s delay after each attempt.
+ If the event transfer fails, the system attempts to transfer the event 3 more times.
 The event is then dropped.

 # Communication protocol
 Data are always sent as a separate event.
 Events have a common parameter section.